-The boiler is expressly manufactured without an internal pump in order to give the installer the option of being able to connect any pump, even a modulating one.
-In figures 10-1 and 10-2 the primary circuit pump is detail "36".
+The appliance is specifically built without an integral circulation pump to give system designers the ability to select the pump most suitable for the installation.
+The use of modulating pumps is acceptable provided the minimum flow rates given in section 18 are achieved.
+The primary circuit pump is item "36" in figures 10-1 and 10-2.
 When choosing this pump the designer must check the system features as well as the details in section 10.11.